 A lapse in car insurance coverage refers to any period (even as short as one day!) in which you own a registered car but don’t have car insurance.
 There is no one universal reason for a lapse in coverage.
-Maybe your policy simply ran out.
-Maybe you missed a payment and your policy was cancelled as a result.
+Maybe your policy simply ran out or you missed a payment and your policy was canceled as a result.
 Your coverage could lapse because you were deployed overseas, or you can’t drive for a period of time and assume you don’t need insurance.

-If your car insurance does lapse, you’ll almost certainly face higher insurance premiums later on since insurance company will consider you a higher risk to insure.
+If your car insurance lapses, you’ll almost certainly face higher insurance premiums later on since insurance company will consider you a higher risk to insure.
 While penalties vary by company, and some insurers don’t penalize customers for short lapses that fall in a grace period, many car insurance companies view customers with lapses as riskier than those without lapses.
 According to an analysis from CarInsurance.com, drivers whose coverage lapses for 30 days or less see their car insurance rates increase an average of 9%.
 For drivers whose coverage lapses between 30 and 60 days, that jumps to an average increase of 13%.
 Depending on your state, that number can climb as high as 48%.
 So, it is always best to make sure your car insurance policy is in good standing.

-Are there other negative consequences from an insurance lapse?
+Are there other negative consequences from a car insurance lapse?

 Unfortunately, yes!
 You cannot legally drive in any state without demonstrating financial responsibility for damages or liability in the event of an accident.
 In most states auto insurance is mandatory as proof of this responsibility.
 Virginia and New Hampshire are two notable exceptions.
 In these two states, drivers must either pay a DMV fee or file an application to legally drive without insurance.
 It’s also worth noting that both Virginia and New Hampshire are “at-fault” states.
 This means that in the case of an accident, the driver who caused it must cover a certain amount of the other driver’s medical and property costs.

 - A conviction for driving without insurance